jefdaj/ortholang-notebooks/README.md

-ortholang-notebooks
+OrthoLang Notebooks
 ===================

 An example of how to publish reproducible [OrthoLang][ortholang] notebooks using [Nix][nix] and [jupyterWith][jupyterwith].

-Explore the tutorial notebooks above on Github, or run them yourself like this:
+Explore the tutorial notebooks above on Github, or run them yourself:

 ~~~{ .bash }
 # install the Nix package manager (Mac or Linux)